 - 'Travel' bonus category exclusions: I found they excluded many items for travel, such as transit and rideshare, which make this card a lot less attractive as everyday travel card.

-- Risk of devaluation: Banks like Chase and Amex have built a reputation over the years, so you can somewhat trust that their currency systems will more or less retain its value.
+- Risk of devaluation: (UPDATE: The points seem to get even more valuable with really generous transfer bonuses and more partners!)
+Banks like Chase and Amex have built a reputation over the years, so you can somewhat trust that their currency systems will more or less retain its value.
 For BILT, it's hard to say.
 It's true they've lined up some amazing partners, but I would also be careful as these partnerships can end at any time and you don't want to be left holding the bag.
 Overall, terms are subject to change and bigger banks are less likely to make any drastic changes in the short term that will heavily devalue their currency.

-- (Potentially) Slow Approval Process - I went through this before the wide release, therefore my card was issued via a smaller Coastal Community Bank and was able to get immediate approval upon applying.
+- (Potentially) Slow Approval Process - (UPDATE: Wells Fargo is almost instant for most people now!)
+I went through this before the wide release, therefore my card was issued via a smaller Coastal Community Bank and was able to get immediate approval upon applying.
 Since the mainstream release, BILT has switched to Wells Fargo for all new issuances, and I have many readers report to me that the approvals process is no longer as smooth.
 Based on data points I have collected, Wells Fargo has been slow to process new applicants, and in some instances request applicants to ** fax ** (!?!?) their income statements before a decision can be made.
 For a new "startup" like BILT to partner with such antiquated financial institution is pretty lame, and ruins the entire experience.
 Hopefully we can see this improved, but for now keep this potential hassle in mind when applying.

-- Bad external bank UI / Limited web access: Mine is issued via Coastal Community Bank, and I found the bank's UI to be very limited and clunky.
+- Bad external bank UI / Limited web access: (UPDATE: BILT has really improved the App UI a lot, very happy with it now) Mine is issued via Coastal Community Bank, and I found the bank's UI to be very limited and clunky.
 Additionally, BILT's own web UI is very limited compared to app functionality.

 - Young FinTech product: It is a very new product with rapidly evolving changes.
 If you want tried-and-true and hate changes, go with Chase or Amex.